Dollywood: 2010s developments

 The Adventure Mountain attraction opened at a cost of $5 million in the Wilderness Pass area in 2010.
 It included three distinct adventure courses, Geyser Gorge, Black Bear Cliff, and Rocky Top, that ranged from easy to expert with 100 different rope features, swinging beams, suspension bridges, flying islands, and floating stairs.
 Adventure trails ranged from a few inches above the ground to more than 26 ft in the air.
 The area also included a scaled-down play area called Camp Teachittoomee for younger children.
 Also for the 2010 season, Dollywood brought back "Sha-Kon-O-Hey!
 Land of Blue Smoke" and changed its logo for the 25th anniversary.

 In 2011, a new area called Owens Farm with a $5.5 million giant swing called Barnstormer replaced Dreamland Forest.
 The barnyard-themed area included a play area for younger guests.
 Christmas on Ice, a new ice skating Christmas show, premiered in DP's Celebrity Theater and headlined Smoky Mountain Christmas.
-Wild Eagle opened March 24, 2012 and was the first Bolliger & Mabillard Wing Coaster in the United States.
+Wild Eagle opened March 24, 2012, and was the first Bolliger & Mabillard Wing Coaster in the United States.
 It was also the biggest investment in Dollywood history.
 In 2012, the operator of SkyZip sued Dollywood, blaming the park for damaging the zip line network during its construction of Wild Eagle, but Dollywood blamed the damage on storms.
 Settling out of court, Dollywood took over SkyZip operations from Skyline Eco-Adventures, and closed the attraction in 2019.
 Timber Tower was dismantled before opening in 2012 due to a lawsuit with the ride manufacturer.
-Also in 2012, Dollywood dropped the VeggieTales name from Sideshow Spin and removed any mentions of the series from the ride.
+Also in 2012, Dollywood dropped the VeggieTales name from Sideshow Spin, removing any mentions of the franchise from the ride altogether.
 In December of the very same year, the park announced that Adventure Mountain would be closed permanently following the 2012 season.

 Dollywood dedicated 2013 to encouraging families to spend time together.
 New shows for the season included Cirque Shanghai, Mystic India, and One World Party as part of Festival of Nations along with more than 50 new international food items.
-The park also introduced "Great American Summer," a new summer festival that replaced KidsFest.
+The park also introduced "Great American Summer", a new summer festival that replaced KidsFest.
 It included the Great American Country Show, Gazillion Bubbles, The Little Engine Playhouse, and Salute to America.
 Dollywood extended its hours and added a nightly fireworks show.
 Smoky Mountain Christmas added a new show that was Dolly Parton's version of Charles Dickens' A Christmas Carol.
 Dollywood's slogan for the year was "Make Time for Happy!"
 Imagination Cinema became Dreamsong Theater and played Dolly's My People, a show about Dolly's family.